atharva-sardar02/ad-mint-ai/docs/PRD.md

 ## 23. Hero-Frame Iteration Plan & Timeline

 This section describes how the new hero-frame-first, iterative refinement workflow will be rolled out over time.
-It is designed as an additive “professional mode” that builds on top of the existing MVP pipeline and Epic 7 quality/coherence capabilities.
+It is designed as an additive "professional mode" that builds on top of the existing MVP pipeline and Epic 7 quality/coherence capabilities.

+### 23.0 Implementation Strategy: CLI MVP First

+**Note:** The initial implementation (Epic 8 & 9) will follow a **CLI MVP approach** for rapid iteration and validation before building UI components.
+This allows developers to:
+- Rapidly test and refine feedback loops
+- Validate automatic scoring mechanisms (PickScore, CLIP-Score, VQAScore, VBench)
+- Iterate on prompt enhancement algorithms
+- Build transparent logging and trace systems
+- Test the complete workflow end-to-end

+**CLI MVP Phase (Epic 8 & 9):**
+- **FR-036, FR-037, FR-038**: Implemented as CLI tools (`enhance_image_prompt.py`, `generate_images.py`, `create_storyboard.py`)
+- **FR-039, FR-040, FR-041, FR-042, FR-043**: Implemented as CLI tools (`enhance_video_prompt.py`, `generate_videos.py`, `feedback_loop.py`)
+- All outputs saved to disk for manual review
+- Complete trace files and logs for transparency
+- Automatic quality scoring integrated at each stage

+**UI Phase (Future):**
+- The UI components described in FR-036 (gallery), FR-038 (selection UI), FR-041 (Iteration Workspace), and FR-043 (Quality Dashboard) will be built after the CLI MVP validates the workflow and feedback loops are proven effective.
+- The functional requirements remain valid; they describe the target UI experience that will be built once the underlying systems are validated.

 ### 23.1 Phase Overview (Hero Frame → Video → Iteration)